Skip to main content

 Each detected IOC is assigned a confidence level:

-• High — Strong structural match with validation (URLs, registry keys, crypto addresses, mutexes)
+• High - Strong structural match with validation (URLs, IPv4 addresses, registry keys, crypto addresses, mutexes)

-• Medium — Good pattern match but may have false positives (domains, IP addresses, file paths, user agents)
+• Medium - Good pattern match but may have false positives (domains, IPv6 addresses, file paths, user agents)

 • Low - Hex string length match only (hashes) - could be coincidental hex sequences